mrocklin/slides/slides.md

 ## Motivation

-The NumPy NDArray and Pandas DataFrame are foundational data structures for the numeric Python ecosystem.
+The NumPy NDArray and Pandas DataFrame are *foundational data structures*.

+They support an ecosystem

 ##